oracle-samples/ansible-collections/playbooks/KSPLICE/README.md

 Playbook: `ksplice-uptrack-check.yml`

 Ksplice Uptrack check is a playbook to scan for Common Vulnerabilities and Exposures (CVE).
-By using the option `save_ouput == "yes"` in  the Job template, the playbook saves the output in HTML format in the `/tmp` directory of the target server.
+By using the option `save_output == "yes"` in  the Job template, the playbook saves the output in HTML format in the `/tmp` directory of the target server.
 If you run the playbook with the CLI, the “-e” or “–extra-vars” command line parameter for ansible-playbook should be used.

 # Ksplice Uptrack offline client